chris-kc-cheng/study-notes/Microsoft/DAX.md

 - DAX starts with the *calculation group* with the highest precedence
 - `ISSELECTEDMEASURE` (preferred) and `SELECTEDMEASURENAME` provide information about the selected measure
 - Avoid using `CALCULATE` inside *calculation items*

+## Filter Context

+- `HASONEVALUE` detects multiple selection
+- `ISFILTERED` checks whether a *column* has a *direct* filter on it
+- `ISCROSSFILTERED` checks whether a *table* is cross-filtered
+- A column is filtered is also cross-filtered, but not the opposite
+- `VALUES` returns values visible in filter context, while `FILTER`  return values that are currently being filtered by the filter context
+- `VALUES` and `ALL` can be used together to produce the desired result
+- With `ALL` inside `CALCULATE`, the DAX optimizer will not perform any *context transition*
+- `ISEMPTY` is more efficient than `COUNTROWS() = 0`
+- `TREATAS` can change the *linage* of a column

+## Hierarchies

+- Ratio-to-parent is simple to create with visual calculations, but not so in DAX
+- `ISINSCOPE` check if the column passed as argument is filtered and is part of columns used to perform the grouping
+- Flattening parent/child hierarchy into regular column-based hierarchy
+  1. `PATH` creates a *calculated column* with a full path separated by the `|` character
+  2. `PATHITEM` and `LOOKUPVALUE` can be used to create additional *calculated columns*.
+  3. Transform the set of level columns into a hierarchy
+- To improve presentation
+  1. `PATHLENGTH` computes the depth of each node
+  2. Sum of `ISINSCOPE` computes the current browsing depth of the report visual
+  3. Check if the node is a leaf

+## Working with Tables

+- `CALCULATETABLE` first changes the filter context and later evaluate the expression
+- `ADDCOLUMNS` is an *iterator* that returns all rows and columns of the first argument, adding newly created columns
+- `SUMMARIZE` scans a table, performs a group by on any number of columns reachable following the relationships
+- `CROSSJOIN` returns the cartesian product of two tables, useful for joinning for an *OR* condition, or to speed up calculations
+- `UNION` does not remove duplicates, `DISTINCT` removes duplicates but has loses the data *lineage* if values come from different tables.
+Use `TREATAS` to control the data lineage
+- `INTERSECT` returns only the rows that apear in both tables
+- `EXCEPT` implements *set subtraction* by removing the rows present in the second table
+- `SELECTCOLUMNS` is similar to SQL `SELECT` which implements *projection* of columns and it can add columns, may contain duplicates
+- `ROW` is useful to create a table with a single row
+- Static table can be created with the *table constructor* `{(),{}}`
+- `DATATABLE` create a table data type `{{},{}}` but limited to constant values (no DAX expression)
+- `GENERATESERIES` generates series of values from the lower bound to the upper bound (inclusive) with a step, useful in slicer

 ## User Defined Functions (UDFs)